Should law enforcement use Google location data?

 ICO shifts away from big fines to focus on preventative measures

 It appears that the Information Commissioner’s Office have adopted a different approach than European data protection authorities.
 The UK’s data watchdog seeks to implement a preventative approach to data breaches instead of issuing big fines.
 John Edwards, head of the ICO, has expressed that hitting companies with big fines is inefficient and could be more harmful in the long run.
-Instead, Edwards believes the more effective approach is to prevent data protection breaches through ‘providing clarity and certainty to data protection laws’.
+Instead, Edwards believes the more effective approach is to prevent data protection breaches.

 Apple launches new security updates

 Apple has begun their increased data protection role out with the introduction of major security updates.
 These data protection tools have been introduced to combat user data stored in the cloud from being stolen.
 ‘Advanced Data Protection’ is a new feature that secures iCloud backups with end-to-end encryption, meaning only people who have access to the trusted device can see this data.
-Apple have also introduced iMessage Contact Key Verification, specifically for journalists, human rights activists and members of government who may experience cloud server breaches resulting in tapped telephone calls.
-These updates will be available in the iOS 16.3 update.
+This feature and several other updates will be available in the iOS 16.3 update.

 European data protection authorities issue €2.92 billion in GDPR fines

-A GDPR and Data Breach survey carried out by DLA Piper has shown that fines issued by European data protection authorities have increased by 168% since 2021.
+A GDPR and Data Breach survey carried out by DLA Piper has shown that fines issued by European data protection authorities have increased significantly since 2021.
 The biggest fine being €405 million issued against Meta for allegedly failing to protect children’s personal data.
 It appears that the increase in fines is due to greater focus toward artificial intelligence.
 The growing use of AI has presented more threats to the protection of personal data.
-These fines indicate that data protection authorities are growing in confidence, showing they are willing to punish any company who violate data protection laws.

 TikTok announce transparency plan to avoid complete ban in the U.S.

-TikTok has revealed a transparency plan to quell U.S. government concerns over the app’s link to the Chinese government.
+Silicon Angle reported that TikTok has revealed a transparency plan to quell U.S. government concerns over the app’s link to the Chinese government.
 The Wall Street Journal reported that TikTok has announced a $1.5 billion plan to change it’s U.S. operations.
-An independent monitor will be reviewing TikTok’s data protection practices and algorithms.
-A spokesperson has stated that they have already made progress and aim to complete implementing these changes in order to address concerns.
+A TikTok spokesperson has stated that they have already made progress and aim to complete implementing these changes in order to address concerns.
 However, U.S. government officials doubt that this ‘new plan’ is substantial enough to pacify lawmakers.

 Meta sues ‘data scraping for hire’ service

 Meta sues Voyager Labs for collecting information from 600,000 users in an effort to ‘crack down on data scraping for hire’.
 Many social media platforms such as Facebook, YouTube, Instagram, LinkedIn and Telegram have been targeted in data scraping campaigns.
-Meta alleged that Voyager used 38,000 fake accounts to collect data from Facebook user accounts through posts, group membership and friend lists.
-Voyager has been found to assist law enforcement in acquiring information on potential suspects through use of their investigative software.
+Meta alleged that Voyager used 38,000 fake accounts to collect data from Facebook user accounts.
+Voyager has been found to assist law enforcement in acquiring information on potential suspects through use of their software.
 Meta have stated that they seek to protect their users from campaigns such as these.

 Twitter disputes that leaked data was hacked from its systems